fennel-ai/client/docs/pages/api-reference/operators/explode.md

 <Divider>
 <LeftSection>
-Operator to explode lists in a sinlge row to form multiple rows, analogous to to the `explode`function in [Pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.explode.html).
+Operator to explode lists in a single row to form multiple rows, analogous to to the `explode`function in [Pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.explode.html).

 Only applicable to keyless datasets.